I’d gone into Capriola’s and wandered

 It was a shame, I thought, that more people couldn’t have seen this young man at work.
-It was something.
-Craft.
-Or poetry!
-Yes.
-I’d go that far.
-Where does craft end and poetry begin?
+This was Craft

 I was told that the Elko Gathering, which is now so well known, began quietly as a much smaller gathering of people connected with the ranch life and, somehow, it grew.
 Even now, 21 years later, when marketing and hype have made inroads, a stranger can still walk up to a famous cowboy poet and have a friendly conversation.
 That’s what I found.

 What is it that’s being celebrated at the Elko Cowboy Poetry Gathering?
+A way of life, and memories of a way of life.
 I’m not going to try to make a list.

 Back in the Bay Area I found myself reading the one book of cowboy poetry I’d bought, Wallace McRae’s Cowboy Curmudgeon